Joel Crawford (director)

-Joel Crawford is an American storyboard artist and director best known for his work on several DreamWorks Animation films, including The Croods: A New Age (2020) and Puss in Boots: The Last Wish (2022).
+Joel Crawford is an American film director, storyboard artist and screenwriter.
+He is best known for directing the DreamWorks Animation films The Croods: A New Age (2020) and Puss in Boots: The Last Wish (2022), with the latter nominated him for the Academy Award for Best Animated Feature.

 Career

 In 2006, Joel Crawford joined DreamWorks Animation, where he served as a story artist on Shrek Forever After, Rise of the Guardians, the Kung Fu Panda trilogy, and Bee Movie.
 In October 2017, Crawford signed on to direct The Croods: A New Age, replacing both Kirk DeMicco and Chris Sanders as director.
 In November 2017, Crawford directed Trolls Holiday, a half-hour Christmas-themed spinoff of the 2016 film Trolls.
 In March 2021, Crawford replaced Bob Persichetti as director of the 2022 film Puss in Boots: The Last Wish.

+On June 3, 2023, Crawford received an honorary degree from the Savannah College of Art and Design for his contributions to animation.
+In April 2025, he signed on to write and direct Forgotten Island (2026) for DreamWorks Animation.